turbot/steampipe-mod-kubernetes-insights/README.md

 # Kubernetes Insights

-An Kubernetes dashboarding tool that can be used to view dashboards and reports across all of your Kubernetes clusters.
+A kubernetes dashboarding tool that can be used to view dashboards and reports across all of your Kubernetes clusters.

 <!-- TO DO-->